 - One of the "Star Trek" novels, in which the plot revolves around colonists' ambitious project to set their tidally-locked planet rotating, ends with Kirk ordering an odd departure course.
 When questioned, he explains: "Considering all the work we've done to create a sunset, it's only fitting that we fly off into it."

-- Star Trek: The Next Generation had an episode with a Western in the holodeck, and at the end the starship flew off towards a star whose lower half is obscured by the planet.
+- Star Trek: The Next Generation has an episode ''A Fistful of Datas'' with a Western in the holodeck, and at the end, the starship flies off towards a star whose lower half is obscured by the planet.

 - Red Dwarf ended its Western-themed episode, "Gunmen of the Apocalypse", with Starbug doing the same (a star, not a supernova).